mzattera/v4j/docs/005/index.md

 - the choice of Voynich characters that can occupy a slot is very limited and for 8 out of 12 slot it is as low as 2-3 possible characters.

-- each Voynich character can appear in only one or two slots (with exception of EVA 'd' that can appear in three different slots.
+- each Voynich character can appear in only one or two slots, with exception of 'd' that can appear in three different slots.

-The below table summarizes these rules, showing for each of the 12 slots the Voynich characters that can occupy it.
+The below table summarizes these rules, showing the 12 slots and the Voynich characters that can occupy them.

 ![Slots](images/Slots Table.PNG)